Cash sales and cash registers

 If you sell goods or services and the customer pays immediately using cash, cash card or various payment applications (for example Vipps) this is called a cash sale.

-You must then have a cash register or other system which satisfies the requirement for the documentation of cash sales in the bookkeeping rules.
+You must have a cash register which satisfies the requirement for the documentation of cash sales in the bookkeeping rules.

 Anyone subject to the bookkeeping obligation using that is using aa cash register system must ensure that the system comes with a product declaration.
 A product declaration entails that the supplier of the cash register system has submitted a form to the Norwegian Tax Administration (product declaration) and has thereby confirmed that the cash register system satisfies the requirements in the Cash Register Systems Act and Regulations.
 The product declaration must accompany the cash register system when this is sold, rented or borrowed.
 The Norwegian Tax Administration has an overview at all times of the cash register systems with product declaration.